Anna-LenaSchubert/ScientificNetwork/content/home/about.md

     image: /assets/media/logo.png
     text_color_light: false
 ---
 The aim of the  Scientific Network is to develop reliable and valid measurements of person parameters in elementary cognitive processes such as working memory capacity and executive functions.

+{{< figure src="logo.png" caption="Logo" >}}